Rivers Cuomo: Personal life

 Cuomo took a vow of sexual abstinence from 2003 until his marriage in 2006, and considered his celibacy a positive influence on Weezer's Make Believe (2005).
 On June 18, 2006, Cuomo married Kyoko Ito, whom he met in 1997 at one of his solo concerts at the Middle East club in Cambridge, Massachusetts.
 He proposed to her in Tokyo in 2005.
 The wedding was on a beach on Paradise Cove in Malibu, and all of Weezer's past and present members except Mikey Welsh attended, as did Cuomo's old bandmate Kevin Ridel and Make Believe producer Rick Rubin.
 They have two children.

-Cuomo was born with equally long legs, but as he grew, his right leg grew nearly two inches longer than his left.
-After the Blue Albums success, he underwent the Ilizarov procedure to correct the condition.
-This involved surgical breaking of the bone in his leg, followed by several months of wearing a steel brace that required self-administered "stretching" of the leg four times daily.
-Cuomo likened the process to "crucifying his leg".

 Cuomo has been vegetarian since childhood.
 In 2002, he told an interviewer that he might like to start eating meat regularly and said he had done so in the past, and ate beef in Tokyo.

 Cuomo practices Vipassanā meditation and was a student of S. N. Goenka.
 As of 2009, he also teaches children's meditation as taught by Goenka.
 Cuomo helped acquire music rights and provided financial support for the 2007 documentary The Dhamma Brothers, about Vipassanā meditation being instituted in an Alabama state prison.

 Cuomo was a fan of soccer at an early age.
 He wrote the 2006 song "My Day Is Coming" in tribute to the U.S. men's soccer team, and in 2010, wrote "Represent", an "unofficial anthem" for the U.S. team, which was released as a Weezer single on June 11, the day before Team USA's World Cup opener against England.
 In early 2008, Cuomo played in the Mia and Nomar Celebrity Soccer Challenge and scored a goal in the game.
 The video for "Lover in the Snow", from the Alone album, deals with this game and his childhood love of soccer.
 In August 2009, Cuomo participated in the Athletes for Africa 5v5 Charity Soccer Tournament in Toronto, alongside actor Michael Cera.

-Cuomo performed at a campaign rally for Democratic presidential candidate Andrew Yang in Iowa on November 1, 2019, though he did not explicitly endorse Yang.
+In June 2016, following the Pulse nightclub shooting in Orlando, Florida, Cuomo signed an open letter published in Billboard urging the United States Congress to impose stricter gun control.
+Cuomo performed at a campaign rally for Democratic presidential candidate Andrew Yang in Iowa on November 1, 2019.
+He also donated money to Yang during his campaign.

 Cuomo's hobbies include computer programming.
 He took the CS50 course and maintains a GitHub profile and a Discord server.